erSubhashThapa/100daysofcode/post-log.md

 **How:**

 Add this to the end of `functions.php`.
 I added it to my parent theme.
-But maybe it would also work if you have a child theme.
+But maybe it would also work if you add it to a child theme.
 ```php
 <?php //php tag added only for github markdown.
 function defer_parsing_of_js( $url ) {